openstack/charm-deployment-guide/deploy-guide/source/app-vault.rst

     vault operator unseal djvVAAste0F5iSe43nmBs2ZX5r+wUqHe4UfUrcprWkyM
     vault operator unseal iSXHBdTNIKrbd3JIEI+n+q7j04Q4HPsQOHgk7apupttT

 Authorize vault charm
 ~~~~~~~~~~~~~~~~~~~~~

-vault is now ready for use - however the charm needs to be authorized
+Vault is now ready for use - however the charm needs to be authorized
 using a root token to be able to create secrets storage back-ends and
 roles to allow other applications to access vault for encryption key
 storage.